MasoniteFramework/docs/security/csrf-protection.md

     ...
 ```

-Now any POST routes that are to `your-domain.com/oauth/github` are not protected by CSRF.
+Now any POST routes that are to `your-domain.com/oauth/github` are not protected by CSRF and no checks will be made against this route.
 Use this sparingly as CSRF protection is crucial to application security but you may find that not all routes need it.